zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/matched-and-formula.md

 In summary:

-- If the `Version` value of the source is greater than the value in the database, the customer can be updated
+- If the source `Version` value is higher, the customer can be updated
-- If the `Version` value of the source is lower or equal then the value in the database, the customer should not be updated
+- If the source `Version` value is equal or lower, the customer cannot be updated

 ## Solution